graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 # Next steps

+- Learn how to [Set up Visual Studio Code]() and install usefull extensions for an optimal development experience
 - [Start building a GraphCommerce custom storefront]() by customizing text and component styles, fetching data from server components, and making changes to GraphQL queries.